 Medical checkups are required once a year so that a full examination can be done.
 The veternarian will do a full body checkup to check on the general health of the cat.
 These vet visits are very important to check for underlying issues that may occur in the cat.

 Ragdolls are prone to hypertropic cardiomyopathy which is an hereditary condition that affects the heart.
 This condition if caught early can be treated and will prevent heart failure.
 They are also prone to periodontitis which affects the gums and can destroy the gum and jaw bone.
 These are enough reasons to never skip your annual vet checkups for ragdolls or any other cat breeds.

 Ragdolls require exercise in order to keep them in shape.
 Fun, engaging and interactive toys will do the trick in creating ways for them to be more active.
 These cats like to play and can be entertained for hours with the right toys.
 Toys that have movement will attract their attention as they are life-like.
 This will trigger their natural predatory instincts and will keep them occupied for longer.

 Its even better for you to spend time and play with your feline as this can help for bonding while the cat gets their daily exercise in.

 1. Are Ragdolls better in pairs ? yes, Its always better to have ragdolls in pairs so that they may not be lonely and keep each other company, however you should get both of different genders so that they can complement each well.
-Both of the same genders will be regarded as competition.
+Both of the same genders can be regarded as competition.

 2. Do ragdolls get along with other cats ? yes, ragdolls do get along with other cats well.
 Cats that are docile with a peaceable nature will do well with ragdolls.
 As ragdolls are not aggressive and are very social.

 3. Do Ragdolls get attached to on person ? yes, the tend to bond with their owners or anyone who they spend a lot of time with.
-Ragdolls do love human companionship but it takes a while for them to get used to us.
+Ragdolls do love human companionship but it takes a while for them to get used to others.